microsoft/onnxruntime/docs/genai/tutorials/phi3-python.md

 ## Introduction
 {: .no_toc }

-Phi-3 ONNX models are hosted on HuggingFace and you can run them with the ONNX Runtime generate() API.
+Phi-3 and Phi 3.5 ONNX models are hosted on HuggingFace and you can run them with the ONNX Runtime generate() API.

 The mini (3.3B) and medium (14B) versions available now, with support.
 Both mini and medium have a short (4k) context version and a long (128k) context version.
 The long context version can accept much longer prompts and produce longer output text, but it does consume more memory.